When is the Albanese morphism an algebraic fiber space in positive characteristic?: Minimal surfaces with -split Albanese morphism

-The aim of this section is to specify minimal surfaces with $F$-split or locally $F$-split Albanese morphisms.
-Note that if a smooth projective surface has $F$-split (resp. locally $F$-split) Albanese morphism, then so are its minimal surfaces.
-Indeed, let $S_1$ be a smooth projective surface and $\pi:S_1\to S_2$ be the contraction of a $(-1)$-curve.
-Then it is easily seen that the induced morphism $\mathrm{Alb}(\pi):\mathrm{Alb}(S_1)\to\mathrm{Alb}(S_2)$ is an isomorphism.
-Hence if $S_1$ has $F$-split (resp. locally $F$-split) Albanese morphism, then so does $S_2$ by Proposition \ref{prop:fgh} (1).
-Throughout this section, we denote by $X$ a smooth projective minimal surface and by $a:X\to A$ the Albanese morphism of $X$. \begin{thm} If $a$ is locally $F$-split, then one of the following holds: \begin{itemize} \item[(0) ] $b_1(X)=0$ and $X$ is $F$-split. \item[(1-1)] $b_1(X)=2$, $\kappa(X)=-\infty$ and $X$ is the projective space bundle $\mathbb P(\E)$ associated with a rank two vector bundle $\E$ on $A$.
-Furthermore, $a$ is $F$-split if and only if either \begin{itemize} \item[(a)] $\E$ is decomposable, \item[(b)] $\E$ is indecomposable, $p\ge3$ and $\deg\E$ is odd, or \item[(c)] $\E$ is indecomposable, $p=2$ and $A$ is ordinary. \end{itemize} \item[(1-2)] $b_1(X)=2$, $\kappa(X)=0$ and $X$ is a hyperelliptic surface such that every closed fiber of $a$ is an ordinary elliptic curve.
-In this case, $a$ is $F$-split. \item[(2) ] $X$ is an abelian surface. \end{itemize} \end{thm} Note that the first Betti number $b_1(X)$ is equal to $2\dim A$.
-By Theorem \ref{thm:ch_ab_intro}, we see that $b_1(X)=0$, $2$ or $4$. \begin{itemize} \item If $b_1(X)=0$, then the $F$-splitting of $a$ is equivalent to the $F$-splitting of $X$. \item If $b_1(X)=4$, then $X$ is an abelian surface as shown by Theorem \ref{thm:ch_ab_intro}. \item The case when $b_1(X)=2$ is dealt with in the remainder of this section.
-As shown by Lemma \ref{lem:kappa}, we have $\kappa(X)\le0$.
-We consider the cases $\kappa(X)=-\infty$ and $\kappa(X)=0$ respectively in Subsections \ref{subsection:1_0} and \ref{subsection:1_-inf}. \end{itemize}
+Fix an algebraically closed field $k$ of characteristic $p>0$.
+In this section, we study the Albanese morphism of a minimal surface over $k$ in terms of $F$-splitting.
+Here, by a minimal surface, we mean a smooth projective surface with no (-1)-curves.
+Note that it follows from Proposition~\ref{prop:fgh}~(1) that if a smooth projective surface has $F$-split (resp. locally $F$-split) Albanese morphism, then so does its minimal surface.
+Throughout this section, $X$ denotes a smooth projective minimal surface and $a:X\to A$ denotes the Albanese morphism of $X$. \begin{thm} The morphism $a$ is locally $F$-split if and only if one of the following conditions holds: \begin{itemize} \item[$(0)$ ] $b_1(X)=0$ and $X$ is $F$-split; \item[$(1$-$1)$] $b_1(X)=2$, $\kappa(X)=-\infty$ and $X$ is the projective bundle $\mathbb P(\mathcal E)$ associated with a rank two vector bundle $\mathcal E$ on $A$; \item[$(1$-$2)$] $b_1(X)=2$, $\kappa(X)=0$ and $X$ is a hyperelliptic surface such that every closed fiber of $a$ is an ordinary elliptic curve; \item[$(2)$ ] $X$ is an abelian surface. \end{itemize} In the case of $(1$-$1)$, the morphism $a$ is $F$-split if and only if either \begin{itemize} \item[$(\rm a)$] $\mathcal E$ is decomposable, \item[$(\rm b)$] $\mathcal E$ is indecomposable, $p>2$ and $\deg\mathcal E$ is odd, or \item[$(\rm c)$] $\mathcal E$ is indecomposable, $p=2$ and $A$ is ordinary. \end{itemize} In the case of $(0)$, $(1$-$2)$ and $(2)$, the morphism $a$ is $F$-split. \end{thm} Note that the first Betti number $b_1(X)$ is equal to $2\dim A$.
+By Theorem~\ref{thm:ch_ab_intro}, we see that $b_1(X)=0$, $2$ or $4$.
+If $b_1(X)=0$, then the $F$-splitting of $a$ is equivalent to the $F$-splitting of $X$.
+If $b_1(X)=4$, then $X$ is an abelian surface as shown in Theorem~\ref{thm:ch_ab_intro}.
+The case when $b_1(X)=2$ is dealt with in the remainder of this section.
+As shown by Lemma~\ref{lem:kappa}, we have $\kappa(X)\le0$.